twoojoo/jsjq/README.md

-# jsjq - jq with ECMASctipt syntax
+# jsjq - jq with ECMAScript syntax

 > it uses **eval()** to run your code, be warned